This article may contain compensated links. Please read disclaimer for more info.

 Originally a fishing port located in the gulf of the same name, nowadays pleasure boats have largely taken the place of fishing vessels.

 Saint Florent is a pretty place for a stroll, with its picturesque port and citadel with its winding alleys.
 It is also the departure point for the boat tours to the Agriates desert.
-The Agriates desert is famous for its beaches listed among the most beautiful of Corsica.
+The Agriates desert is famous for its beaches listed among the most beautiful in Corsica.

 The Perched Villages of Balagne